roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "That young golf star?"
 Ty asked.

  "Yeah," Cori said.
 "She just turned 18 and she's going straight on the tour.
 She's beautiful and very talented.
 She's the female Tiger Woods.
 Three years from now, she'll be huge.
 She has no deal yet and she's just sitting there, waiting.
 Her dad was a two-timing drunk, so it's just her and her mom.
 Word is her mom's very protective and very untrusting of men.
 If Mrs. Benson could make the call to get me in the door, I know I could close that deal."
-Report_Story #6